Mighty Throw Barbarian Endgame Build Guide

 - Combat Bash is a core part of our skill rotation when it is combined with the "Bash Cleaves" tempered affix.
 With high Critical Strike Chance and while fighting in groups of enemies, this guarantees that the initial Mighty Throw hit, as well as its subsequent pulses, Overpower for massive amounts of damage.
 This skill should always be used with a Two-Handed Mace.

-- Rallying Cry gives us Unstoppable and Movement Speed.
+- Rallying Cry gives us Unstoppable, Movement Speed and massive Resource generation bonuses.
 With Yen's Blessing and Booming Voice, we can benefit from its effects essentially all the time.

 - Call of the Ancients is a damage multiplier, an attack speed injection, and a Fury generator all-in-one while it is active.
 With Arreat's Bearing, it has a relatively low cooldown and can be cast quite often.